pingcap/docs/reference/tiflash/overview.md

 - The column-based storage engine is more efficient in performing read operation.
 - TiFlash shares part of the computing workload of TiDB.

 TiFlash shares computing in the same way as the TiKV coprocessor does: TiDB pushes down the computing that can be completed in the storage layer.
 Whether the computing can be pushed down depends on the support of TiFlash.
-For details, see [Computing pushdown supported by TiFlash](/reference/tiflash/use-tiflash.md#computing-pushdown-supported-by-tiflash).
+For details, see [Supported pushdown calculations](/reference/tiflash/use-tiflash.md#supported-push-down-calculations).